Airwallex

 Continued International Expansion

-The total payment value (TPV) of cross-border payments was estimated to grow from $150 trillion in 2017 to $250 trillion by 2027 as of January 2023.
-Airwallex processed only around $50 billion in cross-border transactions annually as of January 2024.
+The total payment value (TPV) of cross-border payments was estimated to grow from $150 trillion in 2017 to $250 trillion by 2027.
+In August 2024, Airwallex processed just over $100 billion in cross-border transactions annually—a small fraction of this rapidly growing market.
+The company’s strategic expansion into new markets globally is indicative of this large market opportunity and has been a key driver of its revenue surpassing $500 million in July 2024.

 If the company continues its expansion into new territories, be it via acquisitions or other means, Airwallex can increase its share of the global payments flow, further securing its position in the market.